basis

 The transformation basis for displacement coordinate systems is returned with this call.
 Column 3 in node is assumed give displacement coordinate system identifiers DID matching those in the first column of bas.

-Without the DOF input argument, the function returns a transformation defined at the 3 translation and 3 rotations at each node.
-The t modifier restricts the result to translations.
+Without the DOF input argument, the function returns a transformation defined at the 3 translations and 3 rotations at each node.
+The t command option restricts the result to translations.
 With the DOF argument, the output is defined at DOFs in DOF.
-The e modifier returns a square transformation matrix.

 Given a single coordinate system definition bas, associated nodes nodeLocal (with coordinates x y z, r teta z, r teta phi for Cartesian, cylindrical and spherical coordinate systems respectively) are transformed to the global Cartesian coordinate system.
 This is a low level command used for the global transformation [node,bas] = basis(node,bas).